 Pinched between Mt Wellington and the Derwent River, the city of Hobart is Tasmania's capital and one of Australia's culinary centres.
 Begin the day at cosy Pigeon Hole Café for a paddock-to-plate brunch direct from the owner's farm.
 If you're visiting Hobart on a Sunday, wander down to the city centre (10 minutes away) for the Farm Gate Market - make sure you try Lady Hester's sourdough doughnuts and Bury Me Standing's pot-boiled bagels.
 Spend the afternoon wandering the many galleries and boutique stores along historic Salamanca Place at the city centre's edge, then head to Shambles Brewery to watch the brewing process as you enjoy an ale.
-Have dinner in style over the water at Aloft, before resting your head at the sophisticated Islington Hotel.
+Have dinner at a local favourite, Templo, before resting your head at the sophisticated Islington Hotel.

 Day 2: Huon Valley

 Spend a day just an hour's drive south of Hobart in the lush green of the Huon Valley, where most of Tasmania's apples are grown.
 Make a stop at popular Willie Smith's Apple Shed, a ciderhouse-turned-museum in the heart of the groves.
-In the relaxed town of Cygnet, lunch at small Lotus Eaters Café, one of Tasmania's finest country cafés, before a tasting of the sheep cheeses (and sheep whey vodka!) at Grandvewe Cheeses.
-Return to Hobart for dinner and drinks at Franklin, where locally sourced produce is cooked in an open kitchen of a former Ford showroom.
+In the relaxed town of Cygnet, lunch at small Red Velvet Lounge, one of Tasmania's finest country cafés, before a tasting of the sheep cheeses (and sheep whey vodka!) at Grandvewe Cheeses.
+Return to Hobart for dinner and drinks at Fico, where the line is blurred between fine dining establishment and traditional Italian bistro.

 Day 3: Port Arthur